 “Yeah, yeah.”
 Verga waved his hand dismissively before lighting the cigarette and putting the wallet away.
 He turned to Francis.
 “Anyways, I get that you’re sore, but the entire thing’s solved now, ain’t it?
 An eye for an eye.
 No one’s gonna come knockin’ on your front door anymore.”

 “Well, we can’t be sure of that, can we,” Francis stated, taking a drag.
 “There’s no one to confirm that now, is there.”

 Verga stared at him before wringing his hands.
 “We had to do what we had to do.
 You saw what was left in there.
 With ELPIS and everything.
 You may be in business with Ricardo, but we’re still stickin’ our neck out to help you.”

 Cadence stepped between them with cheerfully raised hands.
 “Y’know what we say in the city.
 Unless you can remake the world, it is what it is.”

 Francis stared at Cadence and then at Verga long and hard before he smiled cordially at the latter.
 “Of course.
 I apologize for my rudeness.
 I’m not in the right profession if I’m questioning things that’re swept under the rug.”
 He paused, extinguishing his v-cig with a flick of his wrist and repocketing it.
 “I just can’t help but worry about repercussions and consequences no matter how small it is.
-We appreciate the assistance.”
+We appreciate the help.”

 “Paranoia gets the best of us.”
 Verga nodded.

 Cadence resisted pinching the bridge of her nose.
 Verga was many things.
 A smooth talker was not one of them.
 But Verga was an important member of the Romano Family.
-Even as just an associate of the Romanos herself, she couldn’t risk getting on his bad side.
+Even as just an associate of the Romanos herself, she knew she couldn’t risk getting on his bad side.
 Even if he was insulting her childhood friend.
 That was just the way it was.